wellesley-cs230/wellesley-cs230.github.io/hw9.md

 * *Discuss* the ideas and diagrams before diving into coding.

+## Task 0: Familiarize yourself with the starter code.

+* Download this starter code.
+* Skim each file and ask yourself---what does it do?
+Many of the files you've already seen as parts of examples from class.
+* Next, look at the APIs for Java's `LinkedList` and `Vector` classes.
+You'll be using those later.

 ## Task 1: Complete the Directed Graph Implementation

-Download this starter code.
+Complete the implementation of the `DiGraph` interface in the `AdjListsDiGraph<T>` class.
+You can test your code in a new file called `Driver.java`, storing the output of your testing in `Tests.txt`.

+Tips:
-Complete the implementation of the DiGraph interface.
-Take it one method at a time, make sure to include appropriate javadoc, and test as you go.
-For the methods where you don’t immediately come up with a solution, write the pseudocode before writing the code for the method.
-Remember, arriving at a solution quickly that hasn’t been thought through and has mistakes will probably take longer to debug than thinking carefully - and slowly - of a solution that works for all cases you can think of.
+* Take it one method at a time, make sure to include appropriate comments/javadoc, and test as you go.
+* For the methods where you don't immediately come up with a solution, write the pseudocode before writing the code for the method.
+Remember, arriving at a solution quickly that hasn't been thought through and has mistakes will probably take longer to debug than thinking carefully - and slowly - of a solution that works for all cases you can think of.